salizzar/salizzar.github.io/_posts/2014-11-06-creating-a-github-jekyll-blog-using-docker.markdown

 ---
+author:		Marcelo Pinheiro
+title:		Creating a GitHub Jekyll Blog using Docker
 layout:		post
-title:		Creating a GitHub Jekyll Blog using Docker
 date:		2014-11-06 20:20:00
+permalink:	/2014/11/06/creating-a-github-jekyll-blog-using-docker
+categories:
+  - github
+  - jekyll
-categories:	github jekyll docker
+  - docker
 ---
 Hello everyone,

 Let's talk about how to create a blog using Docker containerized Jekyll to publish posts using GitHub Pages.